AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 3. Connect the Transit GW to AWS VGW
 -------------------------------------

-Starting from Release 4.1, there are three options to connect to Transit GW with BGP:
+Although the title says to connect to AWS VGW, Starting from Release 4.1, there are three options to connect to Transit GW with BGP to on-prem network.
+Choose one option that meets your network requirements.

- - AWS VGW
+ - AWS VGW (This is the default setting.)
  - Aviatrix hardware appliance CloudN
- - External Device
+ - External Device (over Direct Connect or over Internet)

 as shown below.